uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 The `check` constraint is used to specify a condition that each row must satisfy for the value to be accepted into a column.

-We could have used this for the `status` column (by writing `check in ('todo', 'inprogress', 'done')`), however since we knew the values in advance, we were able to use an enum instead.
+We could have used this for the `status` column by writing `check in ('todo', 'inprogress', 'done')`.
+However, since we knew the values in advance, we were able to use an enum instead.
 Unlike enums though, check constraints allow more flexibility.

-For example we gave the `duration` column a constraint that its values must be greater than 0:
+For example, we can give the `duration` column a constraint that its values must be greater than 0:

 ```sql
 create table task (